 - It offers a fully automated test and referral system which improves accuracy when recording results and issuing appropriate guidance

 - It enables employers to meet hearing acuity and ability measurements according to relevant industry standards (Pre-placement, CoP, HSE, PULHHEEMS).

-For more information on our Functional Hearing Assessment System (FHAS) with Speech-in-Noise (SiN) testing please visit our webpage, contact our customer support team on +44 (0)1865 880 846, or email.
+For more information on our Functional Hearing Assessment System (FHAS) with Speech-in-Noise (SiN) testing visit our webpage, contact our customer support team on +44 (0)1865 880 846, or email.

 1HSE.
 Health surveillance and occupational health.
 Accessible at:

 2Gov.UK.
 National recruitment standards - Medical standards for police recruitment.
 Accessible at:

 3The Hearing Journal.
 Minimum Plateau in Pure Tone Audiometry: A New Audiometric Symbol?.
 Accessible at: